 Mr. Gardner frequently provides transactional advice on the Delaware law of corporations and limited liability companies, including the fiduciary duties of directors, officers and managers.
-In addition to his numerous authorships, he is a member of the board of editors of Folk on the Delaware General Corporation Law.
+In addition to other numerous authorships, he is an author of Folk on the Delaware General Corporation Law.
 He also has been repeatedly recognized in Chambers USA for his work before the Delaware Court of Chancery.

 In recent years, Mr. Gardner has successfully tried cases for The Coca-Cola Company in arbitration and for the outside directors of Ebix, Inc. in the Delaware Court of Chancery.
 He secured a rare rescission of a merger on behalf of RF Capital from the Delaware Court of Chancery and successfully defended officers and directors of The Walt Disney Company against derivative claims in the U.S. District Court for the Northern District of California and U.S. Court of Appeals for the Ninth Circuit.
 He also successfully defended Rite Aid and its directors against SEC Rule 10b-5 claims, and Abercrombie & Fitch, Co. in connection with derivative claims in federal district court.
 Mr. Gardner has represented numerous publicly traded companies and their directors in connection with litigation arising out of merger and acquisition transactions, including Playboy Enterprises, Inc., The Priceline Group, Activision, Express Scripts, Inc., Novell, Inc., Toray Industries, DigitalGlobe, Inc., XTO Energy, Human Genome Sciences, Inc. and many others.